ggxchain/documentation/src/developer-documentation/keys/keys.md

 ##### Converting Keys

-As it's not directly possible to convert between sr25519 and ed25519 keys, it's recommended to create a new key pair for the desired key standard.
-However, it's possible to convert between sr25519/ed25519 and EVM-based keys.
-By using Keccak-256 function to generate hash from a public key and taking the rightmost 20 bytes of the hash, it's possible to get the H160 representation of the key.
+As it is not directly possible to convert between sr25519 and ed25519 keys, it is recommended to create a new key pair for the desired key standard.
+However, it is possible to convert between sr25519/ed25519 and EVM-based keys.
+By using Keccak-256 function to generate hash from a public key and taking the rightmost 20 bytes of the hash, it is possible to get the H160 representation of the key.

 ## Validator Node Keys